-- Cajun spices or herbs of your choice
+- 1 tbsp Cajun spices or herbs of your choice

-- roasted vegetables (good quality ones in a jar are fine)
+- 1 red pepper roasted, cut into small strips (good quality ones in a jar are fine)

 - Coat the salmon cubes in Cajun spices and thread on pre soaked bamboo skewers, alternating with roasted peppers or vegetable of choice

 - Cook for two mins on each side